eigerco/polka-storage/cli/polka-storage/storagext-cli/README.md

 }
 ```

-However, writing a full JSON file in a single command is cumbersome, to solve that,
+However, writing a full JSON file in a single command is cumbersome, instead,
-you prefix a file path with `@` and use the JSON file location instead:
+you can use a JSON file by pointing to its path, prefixed by an `@`, like so:

 ```
 storagext-cli --sr25519-key <key> storage-provider pre-commit @pre-commit-sector.json